runt18/derulo/readme.md

 ![Derulo Logo](https://raw.githubusercontent.com/lavelle/derulo/master/image/trumpet.png)

+# Why

 Hand editing JSON kinda sucks.
 You have to go around quoting stuff and if you forget a comma or a colon everything breaks.
 Derulo offers a fast way of creating and editing JSON files.

 ## Install

 Get Node.js then run `npm i -g derulo`.

-## Usage
+## Usage examples

+For full usage instructions, see the [help text](help.txt).

 ### Interactive

-`derulo package` will open up a REPL where you can add multiple key-value pairs to be written to a file.
+`derulo <filename>` will open up a REPL where you can add multiple key-value pairs to be written to the file.

 ### Adding and editing